Country-Fried Venison Recipe

 - 2. In a shallow bowl, combine egg and buttermilk.
 In another bowl, combine flour and seasoned salt.
 Drain steaks, discarding marinade.
 Dip steaks in buttermilk mixture, then roll in flour mixture.

-- 3. In a large skillet over medium-high heat, cook steaks in oil for 12-14 minutes or until a meat thermometer reads 160°, turning occasionally.
+- 3. In a large skillet over medium-high heat, cook steaks in oil for 12-14 minutes or until a thermometer reads 160°, turning occasionally.
 Yield: 8 servings.